nehemiaobati/appbackup/README.md

 AI Interaction: The data is sent to the Gemini AI, which returns a decision (OPEN_POSITION, CLOSE_POSITION, etc.).

 Decision Dispatching (executeAIDecision): The AI's decision is dispatched to a central handler, `executeAIDecision()`, which acts as a safety supervisor.
-This method intelligently routes the AI's suggested action based on the bot's current state and can override the AI's decision for safety (e.g., forcing a CLOSE_POSITION when in STATE_POSITION_UNPROTECTED or rejecting an OPEN_POSITION when a position already exists).
+This method intelligently routes the AI's suggested action based on the bot's current state and can override the AI's decision for safety (e.g., forcing a `CLOSE_POSITION` when in `STATE_POSITION_UNPROTECTED` or rejecting an `OPEN_POSITION` when a position already exists).

 Executing an OPEN_POSITION Decision:

-handleDecisionInIdleState() receives the OPEN_POSITION command.
+When an `OPEN_POSITION` decision is received (and not overridden by `executeAIDecision`):

-AI Parameter Validation: The bot performs its own strict validation on the AI's suggested parameters (price, quantity, SL/TP).
+AI Parameter Validation: The bot performs its own strict validation on the AI's suggested parameters (price, quantity, SL/TP) using `validateOpenPositionParams()`.
 This function is critical for safety.
 It handles quantity determination in two ways:
-    *   **AI-Suggested Quantity:** If the active strategy's `quantity_determination_method` is `AI_SUGGESTED`, the bot uses the quantity provided directly by the AI.
+    *   **AI-Suggested Quantity:** If the bot's configuration `quantity_determination_method` is `AI_SUGGESTED`, the bot uses the quantity provided directly by the AI.
     *   **Calculated Quantity:** If the method is `INITIAL_MARGIN_TARGET`, the bot calculates the quantity based on the `initialMarginTargetUsdt` from its configuration and the AI's suggested entry price and leverage.
 It also checks for valid numbers and logical consistency (e.g., for a LONG, SL must be < Entry Price).
 If invalid, the action is rejected, and the bot returns to `STATE_IDLE`.

-If valid, attemptOpenPosition() is called, which places a limit order on Binance.
+If valid, `attemptOpenPosition()` is called, which places a limit order on Binance.

-The bot immediately transitions to STATE_ORDER_PENDING.
+The bot immediately transitions to `STATE_ORDER_PENDING`.

 The ORDER_PENDING State:

 The bot is now waiting for its entry order to be filled.
 It monitors two things:

-A WebSocket ORDER_TRADE_UPDATE event with a FILLED status.
+A WebSocket `ORDER_TRADE_UPDATE` event with a `FILLED` status.

 A periodic timer that will cancel the order if it remains unfilled for too long (e.g., 60 seconds).

-If the order is filled, the onOrderTradeUpdate() handler is triggered.
+If the order is filled, the `onOrderTradeUpdate()` handler is triggered.

 The POSITION_UNPROTECTED State:

 This is a critical, short-lived state entered immediately after an entry order is filled.
 The bot is in a position but does not yet have its SL and TP orders in place.

-Its only goal in this state is to place the protective orders by calling placeSlAndTpOrders().
+Its only goal in this state is to place the protective orders by calling `placeSlAndTpOrders()`.

-If placing the SL/TP orders succeeds, the bot transitions to STATE_POSITION_ACTIVE.
+If placing the SL/TP orders succeeds, the bot transitions to `STATE_POSITION_ACTIVE`.

 If placing them fails, it will attempt an emergency market close of the position to eliminate risk.